Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Experiments

-We evaluate motion quality using standard metrics.
-We first compute the pixel-wise \textbf{Endpoint Error (EPE)} and \textbf{Angle Error (AE)}.
-Their sample-wise averages are reported as \textbf{AEE} and \textbf{AAE}. \textbf{Fl-all} follows KITTI~\cite{datasets-of-KITTI}, measuring the percentage of large-motion outliers (EPE $>3$ px and relative error $>5\%$). \textbf{AUC} follows MemFlow~\cite{ofmodel-MemFlow}, integrating outlier ratios over thresholds from $0$ to $5$ px.
-Following Spring~\cite{datasets-of-Spring} and Sintel~\cite{datasets-of-Sintel}, we additionally report the \textbf{$n$-px outlier rate (R@n)} ($n{=}1,3,5$) across \textit{0--10 px} (slow), \textit{10--40 px} (medium), and \textit{$>$40 px} (fast) motion magnitude to assess scale-dependent performance.
+Following Spring~\cite{datasets-of-Spring} and Sintel~\cite{datasets-of-Sintel}, we additionally report the \textbf{$n$-px outlier rate (R@n)} ($n{=}1,3,5$).
+For scale-aware analysis, motion magnitudes are grouped into \textit{0--10 px} (slow), \textit{10--40 px} (medium), and \textit{$>$40 px} (fast), following the common optical-flow practice of separating small, medium, and large displacements for diagnostic evaluation.
+All metrics are averaged over valid pixels within each range.
 For a video with $n$ frames, all $n$ frame pairs are included in the evaluation.
-The illustrated metrics are \textit{weighted averages} calculated by the quantity of generated samples for each model or scenario.
-Detailed formulations and quantitative results are provided in \textit{Appendix~D} and \textit{Appendix~E}, respectively.
+The illustrated metrics are weighted averages calculated by the quantity of generated samples for each model or scenario.

+\textbf{Detailed Quantitative Results.} Table~\ref{tab: motion capture} reports the unaggregated motion-capture results for each I2V generator and each scenario before weighted averaging.
+This view complements Tables~\ref{tab: motion capture - across models} and~\ref{tab: motion capture - across scenarios}: instead of hiding per-scenario variations behind a single average, it exposes how each generator behaves under each forensic threat type.
+The results show that CogVideoX remains consistently stable across all five scenarios, while Dreamina S2.0 and Wan~2.2 become substantially harder under interaction-heavy or large-motion cases.
+For example, Dreamina S2.0 reaches an AEE of 39.0917 in H-E and 30.5991 in M-H, and Wan~2.2 reaches an AEE of 29.9811 in Face and 33.3723 in M-H. Such raw results explain why the weighted summaries differ by both model and scenario: model-specific motion priors and scenario-specific motion structure jointly determine whether the embedded template can be accurately decoded into flow.